-- 1. African American Family Wellness Advisory Council (AAFWAC) - 2. ¡Adelante!
-Latino and Hispanic Wellness Advisory Council - 3.
-RAINBOW Advisory Council (formerly known as the LGBTQ+ Wellness Advisory Council) - 4.
-Holistic Asian American and Pacific Islander (HAAPI) Wellness Advisory Council - 5.
-Transition Age Youth (TAY) Wellness Advisory Council
+- 1. African American Family Wellness Collaborative (AAFWC) - 2. ¡Adelante!
+Latino and Hispanic Wellness Collaborative - 3.
+RAINBOW Collaborative - 4.
+Holistic Asian American and Pacific Islander (HAAPI) Wellness Collaborative - 5.
+Transition Age Youth (TAY) Wellness Collaborative

-Implementation of advisory councils to reduce mental health disparities for targeted unserved and underserved communities
+Implementation of Wellness Collaboratives to reduce mental health disparities for targeted unserved and underserved communities

-The Tri-City's Wellness Advisory Councils listed above were created to form a joint alliance with community partners to advocate for the mental health needs of the diverse communities of Claremont, La Verne and Pomona.
+The Tri-City's Wellness Collaboratives listed above were created to form a joint alliance with community partners to advocate for the mental health needs of the diverse communities of Claremont, La Verne and Pomona.
 Through this collaborative action, these advisory councils expand membership to include community participants who can share new perspectives and provide input to be considered by Tri-City Mental Health Authority.
-Tri-City Wellness Advisory Councils thrive on inclusivity and collective partnership, with membership consisting of department staff, clients, consumers, families, advocates, community members and representatives of local organizations and service providers.
-Membership in these advisory councils is open to any person who resides within or is affiliated with the Tri-City catchment area.
+Tri-City Wellness Collaboratives thrive on inclusivity and collective partnership, with membership consisting of department staff, clients, consumers, families, advocates, community members and representatives of local organizations and service providers.
+Membership in these collaboratives is open to any person who resides within or is affiliated with the Tri-City catchment area.

-The main objectives of the advisory councils are to:
+The main objectives of the Wellness Collaboratives are to:

-- Engage and empower local communities and members to share their voices, knowledge and collective experiences to better identify the greatest needs and priorities related to mental health in their community. - Develop strategic partnerships and facilitate/encourage cooperative action among local organizations, agencies, consumers and communities that serve targeted populations with the goal of improving access, coordination and collaboration among traditional and nontraditional system partners. - Increase awareness of and access to mental health resources for targeted unserved and underserved communities. - Reduce mental health stigma in targeted unserved and underserved communities.
+- Engage and empower local communities and members to share their voices, knowledge and collective experiences to better identify the greatest needs and priorities related to mental health in their community. - Develop strategic partnerships and facilitate/encourage cooperative action among local organizations, agencies, consumers and communities that serve targeted populations with the goal of improving access, coordination and collaboration among traditional and nontraditional system partners. - Increase awareness of and access to mental health resources for targeted unserved and underserved communities. - Reduce mental health stigma in targeted unserved and underserved communities. - Recognize, respect and incorporate the history, culture, language and traditions of targeted unserved and underserved communities into Tri-City programming and services. - Outreach, educate and empower targeted unserved and underserved communities to engage in the MHSA community stakeholder process.

-- Recognize, respect and incorporate the history, culture, language and traditions of targeted unserved and underserved communities into Tri-City programming and services. - Outreach, educate and empower targeted unserved and underserved communities to engage in the MHSA community stakeholder process.
+Tri-City Wellness Collaboratives continue to be crucial to Tri-City's mission to increase consumer representation, respond to gaps in services and increase workforce diversity.

-Tri-City Wellness Advisory Councils are crucial to Tri-City's mission to increase consumer representation, respond to gaps in services and increase workforce diversity.
-Advisory councils participate in the MHSA community stakeholder process, and overall planning, implementation, evaluation and delivery of services for historically unserved and underserved communities.
+The purpose of the Wellness Collaboratives is to outreach and engage community members to participate in the MHSA community stakeholder process and overall planning, implementation, evaluation and delivery of services for historically unserved and underserved communities.
 This may include advocating for culturally competent services and providing guidance and recommendations to management and executive-level staff and Tri-City governing bodies.
-Through advisory council input and feedback received on cultural competency and equity, Tri-City will be able to continue to effectively represent and serve diverse communities in our catchment area.
+Through community member input and feedback received on cultural competency and equity, Tri-City will be able to continue to effectively represent and serve diverse communities in our catchment area.

-All meetings are open to the public and widely promoted across various communication channels, including mass distribution emails, social media, print media, and the Tri-City Mental Health Authority website.
+All collaboratives are open to the public and widely promoted across various communication channels, including mass distribution emails, social media, print media, and the Tri-City Mental Health Authority website.

-Criterion 5.
 Culturally Competent Training Activities